HL7/fhir-ae-research-ig/input/pagecontent/examples.md

 ### Cancer Clinical Trial with Non-serious Adverse Events

 This [use case persona](exampleCancerClinicalTrial.html) describes a hypothetical cancer patient on a cancer clinical trial with example instances to demonstrate how the adverse event profile can be used to guide the creation of resources representing a clinically realistic scenario.

+### Device Example

+Exemplification of referencing a device in an adverse event, [Device Example](AdverseEvent-adverse-event-device-death.html).
+The example has a device as the suspected entity, but the AdverseEvent Clinical Research Profile also has a reference for Device as a participant, contributingFactor, mitigatingAction, and supportingInfo.